 - Finds ways to give back to others; it's a win-win.
-Giving is good for others, and it makes us happy.
+Giving is good for others, and it makes us feel happy.

 - If you're tired of being alone, find new ways to stay connected while social distancing with friends and family (i.e. play online games, host Zoom events, walk outdoors).

 - Send thoughtful, inexpensive surprises to those who need a pick me up (i.e. baked goods, homemade gifts and cards).